Cycling at the 2016 Summer Olympics – Women's individual road race

 The women's road race was one of 18 cycling events of the 2016 Olympic Games in Rio de Janeiro.
 The event was held on 7 August 2016 at Fort Copacabana and was won by Anna van der Breggen from the Netherlands.

+During the race, Dutch rider Annemiek van Vleuten crashed on the steep descent from Vista Chinesa while leading the race, just 12 km from the finish.
+The crash knocked her unconscious, and she was hospitalised with three lumbar spinal fractures and a severe concussion.
+Van Vleuten recovered, and returned to competition a month later.

 Qualification

 Course

 The women's course was 141 km long.
 Starting at Fort Copacabana, the peloton headed west to pass through Ipanema, Barra, and Reserva Maripendi Beaches via the coastal road leading to the 24.8 km Pontal / Grumari circuit loop.
-After two laps of the Grumari sector 49.6 km, the course returned east via the same coastal road to enter the Vista Chinesa Circuit loop at Gávea for one lap of the 25.7 km circuit before finishing back at Fort Copacabana.
+After two laps of the Grumari sector 49.6 km, the course returned east via the same coastal road to enter the Vista Chinesa circuit loop at Gávea for one lap of the 25.7 km circuit before finishing back at Fort Copacabana.
 As with all road races during the Olympic Games, law enforcement escorted the athletes to keep them and bystanders safe during the competition.
 The Brazilian Federal Highway Police (PRF) were assigned the duty to escort the athletes during the 2016 Olympics.